 It would be remiss of us to put together a list of the most haunted places in London and not include the infamous Bloody Tower.

 The ghosts of historical figures such as Guy Fawkes, Lady Jane Grey, and Henry VI are said to still lurk in The Tower of London.
-Less famous prisoners have also gained notoriety in the afterlife for their refusal to leave the scene of their suffering
+Less famous prisoners have also gained notoriety in the afterlife for their refusal to leave the scene of their suffering.

-Perhaps most famous of all ghosts at The Tower of London is the ghost of Anne Boleyn, the beheaded wife of the merciless King Henry VIII.
+Perhaps the most famous of all ghosts at The Tower of London is the ghost of Anne Boleyn, the beheaded wife of the merciless King Henry VIII.
 Many who claim to have seen Boleyn’s spirit say she walks with her head tucked beneath her arm.

 Since its opening in 1839, Highgate has become one of London’s most infamously haunted locations.
 This historic cemetery is the final resting place for over 170,000 people, across an estimated 53,000 graves.

 At the turn of the 20th century, this one-time oasis of peace suffered a turn of fortunes.
-Following the outbreak of World War I and later World War II, finances for the upkeep dried up and the staff were decimated, leaving the cemetery all but abandoned.
+Following the outbreak of World War I and later World War II, finances for the upkeep dried up, and the staff were decimated, leaving the cemetery all but abandoned.

-By the 1960s the gates to Highgate Cemetery were closed and left to be reclaimed by nature.
+By the 1960s, the gates to Highgate Cemetery were closed and left to be reclaimed by nature.